seatable/seatable-admin-docs/docs/installation/basic-setup.md

 └── zabbix.yml
 ```

-!!! warning "Don't change these yml files"
+!!! warning "Don't change the YML-files"

-    Generally, there's no need to make changes to the different .yml files in most cases.
-Adjustments should be made only by experienced Docker administrators and then you should create a copy and rename the file.
+    Generally, there's no need to make changes to the YML-files.
+Modifications should only be made by experienced Docker administrators.
+If you do, it is recommended to duplicate the file(s) first and rename the file(s).

     ```bash
-    # Example to create a custom copy:
+    # create a custom copy
     cp n8n.yml custom-n8n.yml
     ```

-#### 2. Generate some secrets
+#### 2. Add secrets

 SeaTable is configured with the hidden `.env` file (=enviroment configuration file) that is stored in the folder `/opt/seatable-compose`.

-We utilize `pwgen` to create secure passwords for your _admin account_ and the _database root password_.
-The following commands will generate such passwords and include them in the `.env'` file.
+Now use the command line tool `pwgen` to create secure passwords for your _admin account_ and the _database root password_.
+The following commands will generate two such passwords and insert them in the `.env'` file.

     sed -i "s/^SEATABLE_ADMIN_PASSWORD=.*/SEATABLE_ADMIN_PASSWORD=$(pwgen 40 1)/" .env
     sed -i "s/^SEATABLE_MYSQL_ROOT_PASSWORD=.*/SEATABLE_MYSQL_ROOT_PASSWORD=$(pwgen 40 1)/" .env